AntonSynytsia/MSPhysics/Overview.md

 * Make sure to have all back faces inside and all front faces outside, as Newton calculates collision intersections for the front faces only.
 * Use entity's x-axis as the up vector for shapes like cone, and cylinder.
-* You may assign null collision to the bodies with the main script.
-Null collision makes the body act like a static, non-collidable body.
+* Use null collision for bodies that don't need collision.
-* For some reason bricks stacks from the box collision work improperly, use convex collision instead.
+* For some reason body stacks made from box collision collide improperly, use convex collision instead.

 ## Rules
-* Minimize the use of the <b>Compound From Mesh</b> shape, as it takes time to generate collision, and as the collisions are generated improperly for some complex shapes.
+* Minimize the use of the <b>Compound From Mesh</b> shape, as it takes time to generate collision, and as the collisions are generated improperly for many shapes.
 * Avoid the use of high poly models as they cause lag, and are known to crash SketchUp while generating collisions.
 * Apply clean-up before uploading your model to 3D Warehouse, as it decreases